-Mobis, founded by Diana Engel Gerbase ’16, is a nonprofit social venture devoted to spreading democratic civic education to Brazilian high schools.
+Mobis, founded by Diana Engel Gerbase MPA’16, is a nonprofit social venture devoted to spreading democratic civic education to Brazilian high schools.

 Why We Love Mobis

 Mobis aims to awaken young citizens in Brazil and ensure that young people understand and participate in public life and have control over their country’s future by participating in democratic societies.
 Civics education does not exist in Brazil and, as such, Brazil’s two million high school students do not understand how government works and, specifically, the electoral process.
 Mobis is growing rapidly, working with one new school each semester.
 They are also developing an online platform which will contain more than 50 hours of educational materials.

 Diana’s background is in strategy consulting and business development.
 A native of Brazil, she was both frustrated with the Brazilian economy and the lack of interest in changing things because civic participation is so low.
 While at SIPA, Diana raised money through two fellowships and a grant to pilot Mobis.
 Despite the fact that it was an experiment, 89 percent of pilot participants rated the program highly.
 Diana then knew she was on to something.
 After graduating, Diana joined the Columbia Startup Lab to work on her idea and only returned to Brazil once she had a sense of how to move forward.
 Her next step was to set up at an incubator at a local University, raise money, start to brand her idea and build a team.
 While still very much a startup, Mobis is poised for expansion later this year.

 Running a High Impact Business